cozy/cozy.github.io/src/install/debian.md

 Setup your repository and fetch the GPG Cozy signing key.

 Change your channel if you prefer `testing` or `unstable` or an other distribution.

+!!! warning ""
+    ⚠️ For now, packages are only available in `testing` and `unstable` channels.
+Adapt your `sources.list` accordingly.

 Supported repositories are:

  * Debian Stretch (9.x)